Issam-Allymis/Trivia-Quest/README.md

  4. At the Branch it is labelled as "none", click the dropdown menu and select "main" after hit save.
  5. The page will then automatically refresh.
  6. A link to the deployed site will appear after receiving a pop-up notification at the top of the page.

+## **Clone Repository Steps**
+1. Log into Your GitHub account and locate to [GitHub Repository](https://github.com/Issam-Allymis?tab=repositories).
+2. In the repository page, find and click **code**.
+3. There are several ways of doing this next step:
+   - Clone the repository using HTTPs, under "Clone with HTTPS", then click the 'copy' icon.
+   - Clone a repository using GitHub CLI, click 'Use GitHub CLI', then ckick the 'copy' icon.
+   - Clone the repository using SSH key, click 'Use SSH', then click the 'copy' icon.
+4. Open GitBash in the terminal.
+5. Navigate to the directory where you want to clone a repository, you can use the "cd" command followed by the directory path.
+This will change the current working directory to the desired location.
+6. Type "git clone" command followed by the URL you copied.
+7. Press Enter.

 # Credit
 - I took [Wed Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k) ideas to come up with the questions and answers array.